microsoftgraph/microsoft-graph-docs-contrib/concepts/auth_register_app_v2.md

 For the Azure AD v2.0 endpoint, you register your app with the [Microsoft App Registration Portal](https://apps.dev.microsoft.com).
 You can use either a Microsoft account or a work or school account to register your app.
 Depending on the type of app you are developing, you will need to copy one or more properties during registration to use when you configure authentication and authorization for your app.

-The following screenshot shows an example Web app registration that has been configured with a password and Implicit Grant.
+The following screenshot shows an example Web app registration that has been configured with a password and Implicit Flow.
 ![Web app registration with password and Implicit Grant.](./images/v2-web-registration.png)

 To register your app, follow these steps; be sure to copy the indicated values to use when configuring authorization for your app: